Fresh Access: Farm-fresh, healthy food for all

 Our Fresh Access program enables farmers market shoppers to use their food stamps – as well as credit and debit cards – to buy fresh, nutritious, and locally-produced food.
 Food Bucks give food stamp shoppers an extra $2.00 to spend on fruits and veggies for every $5.00 they spend.

-orange arrowFresh Access services are available in Allegheny County at 15 farmers markets during the 2023 farmers market season.
-The season runs May to November, and at one Pittsburgh neighborhood market through March 2024.
+orange arrowFresh Access services are available in Allegheny County at 14 farmers markets during the 2024 farmers market season.
+The season runs May to November, and at one Pittsburgh neighborhood market through March 2025.

 How Fresh Access works at the farmers market

-At Just Harvest’s red market tent or at the market manager’s tent (just look for Fresh Access signs!), shoppers can swipe their electronic benefits transfer (EBT/P-EBT) cards or their credit or debit cards.
+At Just Harvest’s red market tent or at the market manager’s tent (just look for Fresh Access signs!), shoppers can swipe their electronic benefits transfer (EBT/SNAP/SUN Bucks) cards or their credit or debit cards.
 They will then receive tokens they can use just like cash to purchase a variety of fresh produce, baked goods, meat, and dairy products.

 All produce, dairy, jams and jellies, syrups and honey, breads and baked goods, and raw meats, fish, and poultry are EBT-eligible.